Best Value for Money

 But once you leave the US and Canada, you’re on your own, and will have to manually add tax rates.
 This is a bit of a pain, but is actually pretty standard across ecommerce platforms.
 Even ecommerce heavyweight Shopify makes you input these figures manually.

-Square has good sales features – but does it have the marketing tools to make the most of them?
+Square Online Store has good sales features – but does it have the marketing tools to make the most of them?

 SEO stands for Search Engine Optimization.
 It relates to how well your site is designed in order to have your products recognized by Google.
 Any small business knows that word of mouth is one of your most powerful marketing tools, but if you can get your product to rank on page one of the Google search results for popular ‘keywords’ (like ‘winter candle’, in our case), you’ll see your sales skyrocket.